das-peter/drupal_clients/connections/clients_drupal_rest/README.txt

 Clients for Drupal Services REST Servers
 ==========================================

 This module contains client connection types for connecting to Services module on Drupal (http://drupal.org/project/services), for endpoints using the REST server.

+The remote Drupal site you are connecting to needs Services version 7.x-3.5 or higher.

 Setting up a client
 --------------------